 A red "X" appears over the waveform removing it from the averaged CO/CI value.
-Waveforms that are irregular to resume the series and add additional bolus injections (up to six) for averaging. touch the return icon

-, next to the waveform data set.
-If desired, touch the cancel icon or questionable will have an delete the bolus set.
+Waveforms that are irregular or questionable will have an ext to the waveform data set.
+If desired, touch the cancel icon delete the bolus set.
 Touch the Yes button to confirm.

-8. Touch the Accept button after completing the review of bolus injections to use the averaged CO/CI value or summary screen.
-This screen can be accessed anytime by touching the historical thermodilution icon from
+8. Touch the Accept button after completing the review of bolus injections to use the averaged CO/CI value or touch the return icon to resume the series and add additional bolus injections (up to six) for averaging.